 - otherwise facilitate the operation of this Agreement.

-In the administration of the dispute settlement provisions of these agreements, the NAFTA Secretariat, Canadian Section, provides professional and advisory support to panels and committees, acts as registrar for dispute settlement panels and co-ordinates all financial aspects of the process.
+In the administration of the dispute settlement provisions of these agreements, the United States Section of the Secretariat provides professional and advisory support to panels and committees, acts as registrar for dispute settlement panels, coordinates all panel proceedings, and manages all financial aspects of the process.

 Commitment to an Unbiased and Equitable Administrative Process